-- High School graduation with English 12; OR - Mature Student Status with eligibility to take ENGL 090: Bridging English for University; OR - Acceptance into a post-secondary program comparable to HCC; OR - Mature Student Status with acceptable scores on Yukon College assessments, the GED® or the Language Proficiency Index (LPI) test; OR - 5 years of manager-level work experience with 4-5 writing samples (eligibility assessment to be conducted by Liberal Arts faculty)
+- High School graduation with English 12; OR - Mature student status with eligibility to take ENGL 060; OR - Acceptance into a post-secondary program comparable to HCC; OR - Mature student status with acceptable scores on Yukon College assessments, the GED[®] or the Language Proficiency Index (LPI) test; OR - Five years of manager-level work experience with four to five writing samples (eligibility assessment to be conducted by Liberal Arts faculty).

-If students do not meet any of these admissions requirements, they should explore other entry options with the HCC coordinator (867.668.8879).
+If students do not meet any of these admissions requirements, they should explore other entry options with the HCC Coordinator (867.668.8879).